Spiritual Maturity

 Questions:

-- The Holy Spirit alone decides and divides spiritual gifts among the believers according to his discretion.
+- The Holy Spirit alone determines and divides spiritual gifts among the believers according to his discretion.

 - Only those who speak unknown languages are born again and filled with the Holy Spirit.

-- Forcing people to speak in unknown languages will hurt the church.
+- Forcing everyone to speak in unknown languages will hurt the church.

 - Prophets reveal the truth or the secrets of the past or present, foretell future events, or bring a new message from God.